Folkestone Groomers Directory

 Seasonal Adjustments

 Adapt your grooming routine to seasonal changes.
 Increase brushing frequency during shedding seasons (spring and autumn) and pay extra attention to drying during wet weather months.
 Consider using a dehumidifier in your home during humid periods to help maintain optimal coat condition.
+For specific seasonal grooming tips, visit our seasonal grooming guide.

 Frequently Asked Questions